ubemacapuno/random-dropzone-api/README.md

 This API randomly generates map locations for the videogame, Call of Duty: Warzone where players can land and start their Battle Royale experience.
 The maps for these APIs are Rebirth Island, Caldera, and Fortune's Keep.

 The API is hosted on Herokuapp.com

+<i><strong>*Please Note:</strong> The server is hosted on a free Herokuapp.com account, so please allow 15-30 seconds for their dyno to respond.</i>

  <tr>
     <td width="100%"  style="align:center;" valign="top">